magentabusiness/IoT-Quickstart/SARA N211/03_Connect_device_to_IoT-Gateway.md

         +CGPADDR:0,10.X.Y.Z

-AT+NPING="10.112.28.10"   # IP of ALLIoT, you are not able to ping any other IP address
+AT+NPING="10.112.28.10"   # IP of IoT-Gateway, you are not able to ping any other IP address

         Response OK:
         +NPING:10.112.28.10,61,909